Mikevanlenthe/Master-thesis/README.md

 *	Study of paper: Generating Textual Summaries of Bar Charts
     *	Demir, S., Carberry, S., & McCoy, K. F. (2008, June).
 Generating textual summaries of bar charts.
 In Proceedings of the Fifth International Natural Language Generation Conference (pp. 7-15).
 Association for Computational Linguistics.

+*	On github I will add a folder where I will store the weekly minutes